doanduyhai/Achilles/README.markdown

 # Presentation #

  Achilles is an open source Entity Manager for Apache Cassandra.
 Among all the features:
+ - 2 implementations: Thrift & CQL3
  - Dirty check for simple and collection/map type properties
  - Lazy loading
  - Collections and map support
- - Support for Cassandra clustered entities with compound primary key
+ - Support for clustered entities in Thrift & CQL
  - Join columns with cascading support
  - Support for counters
+ - Advanced queries (slice, native or typed) in CQL3
+ - Support for counters
- - Support for custom consistency levels
+ - Support for runtime setting of consistency level, ttl and timestamp
- - Batch mode for atomic commits (atomicity only available for **CQL** impl)
+ - Batch mode for atomic commits soon (atomicity only available for **CQL** impl)

 # Installation #